 Social inequality refers to the unequal distribution of resources, such as power, wealth, opportunities, and rewards, between individuals or groups in society, as well as the resulting status hierarchy formed by these differential resource allocations.

 In this chapter, we use the term ‘inequality perceptions’ to refer to how large or small we perceive the difference in resources between individuals or groups to be, and our perception of how fixed it is.
 That is, we are concerned with perceptions of the extent of inequality or hierarchy in any given society, and mobility within that hierarchy.
-These features of inequality are distinct from value judgments such as whether inequality is just or beneficial.
+These features of inequality are distinct from value judgements such as whether inequality is just or beneficial.
 Whereas ideology is inherently linked to evaluations of the desirability of inequality, its relationship with perceptions of the extent of inequality and social mobility is not self-evident.
-It is thus worth considering whether ideological beliefs play a role even in the shaping these more ‘objective’ aspects of inequality perception.
+It is thus worth considering whether ideological beliefs play a role even in shaping these more ‘objective’ aspects of inequality perception.

-Origins of Inequality Perceptions
+Origins of inequality perceptions

 One’s understanding of the nature and extent of inequality between social groups is not merely a case of ‘reading’ information easily accessible from societal observation.
-Rather, as with most judgments of political realities, it is the product of multiple inputs, from personal experience to media consumption and social influence.
+Rather, as with most judgements of political realities, it is the product of multiple inputs, from personal experience to media consumption and social influence.

 The most intuitive source of inequality perceptions is personal exposure to signals of inequality, such as through interactions and encounters in everyday life.
-Perceiving resource disparities depends in part on whether one has had the opportunity to observe extreme cases of advantage and disadvantage, as indexed through differences in clothing, in housing quality, and in neighbourhood appearance across the socioeconomic spectrum (see Dawtry et al., 2015; Kraus, Park, & Tan, 2017; Sheehy-Skeffington et al., 2016).
+Perceiving resource disparities depends in part on whether one has had the opportunity to observe extreme cases of advantage and disadvantage, as indexed through differences in clothing, housing quality, and neighbourhood appearance across the socio-economic spectrum (see Dawtry et al., 2015; Kraus, Park, & Tan, 2017; Sheehy-Skeffington et al., 2016).

 A similarly straightforward source of influence on the perceived degree of inequality is the news media one consumes.
-Whereas classically liberal or left-wing news outlets are likely to report on the existence of extreme poverty or group-based discrimination, conservative or right-wing television channels and newspapers spend less time reporting on such topics (see e.g. McNair, 2009; McKendrick et al., 2008), leading to very different pictures across their audiences of the nature and functioning of inequality in their society (e.g. Kraus & Tan, 2015; Diermeier, Goecke, Niehues, & Thomas, 2017).
+Whereas classically liberal or left-wing news outlets are likely to report on the existence of extreme poverty or group-based discrimination, conservative or right-wing television channels and newspapers spend less time reporting on such topics (see e.g. McKendrick et al., 2008; McNair, 2009), leading to very different pictures across their audiences of the nature and functioning of inequality in their society (e.g. Diermeier, Goecke, Niehues, & Thomas, 2017; Kraus & Tan, 2015).

 Other sources of information on perceptions of inequality arise from the social context: through communication among one’s family, friends, and political groups.
 Given that one’s ideological orientation is heavily influenced by upbringing and socialisation (e.g. Duriez & Soenens, 2009; Guimond & Palmer, 1996; see Sears & Levy, 2003), it is likely that one’s perception about how society is structured reflects discussions with parents and peers.
-At a broader level, political parties and elites send cues to their followers about what they would like them to believe are the most important societal concerns, inequality being one among many competing issues (see Kuklinsky & Hurley, 1994; Dettery & Campbell, 2013).
+At a broader level, political parties and elites send cues to their followers about what they would like them to believe are the most important societal concerns, inequality being one among many competing issues (see Dettrey & Campbell, 2013; Kuklinski & Hurley, 1994).

 In sum, individual perceptions of societal inequality and intergroup hierarchy originate, in part, from the same sources as do ideological attitudes: experience, media framing, and social context.
-The next question is whether ideological motivation itself— and specifically, egalitarianism— might be another important source of inequality perceptions.
+The next question is whether ideological motivation itself – and specifically, egalitarianism – might be another important source of inequality perceptions.